 Here are just a few reasons why:

 Los Angeles County Arboretum and Botanical Garden – the jewel of the county and home to many of Arcadia’s famous peacocks.

-Santa Anita Golf Course – one of the best and most picturesque in the region, with a newly remodeled club house.
+Santa Anita Golf Course – one of the best and most picturesque courses in the region, with a newly remodeled club house.

 Angeles National Forest – home of Chantry Flats picnic area, Adams’ Pack Station and more.
-It is one of the most popular entry points of any forest, and it leads to beautiful hiking trails and waterfalls.
+It is one of the most popular entry points of any forest, with beautiful waterfalls and hiking trails.

-Arcadia Festival of Bands is the largest high school band competition in Southern California every November.
+Arcadia Festival of Bands – the largest high school band competition in Southern California, happening every November.

-Arcadia Invitational Track Meet is the largest high school track meet in the country.
+Arcadia Invitational Track Meet – the largest high school track meet in the country.